scikit-hep/awkward/docs-sphinx/reference/ak.forms.VirtualForm.rst

 ak.forms.VirtualForm
 --------------------

-The form of a :doc:`ak.layout.VirtualArray`, which has the type of its ``form`` (if known).
+The form of a :class:`ak.layout.VirtualArray`, which has the type of its ``form`` (if known).

-In addition to the properties and methods described in :doc:`ak.forms.Form`, this has the following.
+In addition to the properties and methods described in :class:`ak.forms.Form`, this has the following.

 .. py:class:: VirtualForm(form, has_length, has_identities=False, parameters=None)